nicolaka/ucp-sd-ra/ra.md

 ### Prerequisites
 For this reference architecture, you will need the following environment setup.
 For instructions on installation go [here](FIXME).

--  UCP is installed in HA mode ( at least 3 controllers).
--  UCP nodes are configured (at least 3 nodes).
--  Multi-host networking is configured on all UCP nodes.
+-  Atleast 3 UCP Controllers Nodes.
+-  Atleast 3 UCP Cluster Nodes.
+-  A designated DNS record for UCP (e.g ucp.myenterprise.com).

 ![](images/lb_sd_reference_arch_base_env.png)

 ### Design Considerations

 There are multiple considerations for designing production-ready infrastructure using Docker Datacenter.

+From an operational point of view, it is important to ensure that UCP itself is highly available so that any failure in one or more UCP controllers wouldn't result in inability to access the UCP controller.
+Additionally, providing a scalable, secure, and stateless load-balancing service for **all** applications is important that as the application scales, load-balancing can dynamically ensure that traffic is equally distributed across all of the containers providing these services.

 From a developer's point of view, it is important to ensure that any design should integrate with the established developer workflow.
-For example, if developers use [Docker Compose] to build their applications locally during development, the new design should ensure Compose files can also be used to deploy to production.
+For example, if developers use Docker Compose to build their applications locally during development, the new design should ensure Compose files can also be used to deploy to production.
+Either directly by the developers or through a coordinate sign-off process to the deployment operations team.
 Additionally, it's important to ensure that each service deployed on Docker Datacenter  is easily discoverable and reachable by other services that are part of the same app, regardless where the containers providing these service are deployed in the cluster.
 This means that developers can assume that moving their apps from local development to production cluster will not break the application.
 Finally, it is crucial to ensure that the developers' apps are easily discoverable and accessible from outside the cluster  regardless which cluster or cluster node they end up being deployed to.
 This means that as the app moves from one cluster to another, developers should not worry about losing access to their applications.

-From an operational point of view, it is important to ensure that UCP itself is highly available so that any failure in one or more UCP controllers wouldn't result in inability to access the UCP controller.
-Additionally, providing a scalable, secure, and stateless load-balancing service for all applications is important that as the application scales, load-balancing can dynamically ensure that traffic is equally distributed across all of the containers providing these services.

 In summary, there are three key design considerations that need to be addressed to ensure the developers and operations' requirements are met